websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

    Elasticsearch supports indexing fields in multiple ways.
 Some text fields can be used as keyword fields if they're nested ``raw`` `multi-fields <https://www.elastic.co/guide/en/elasticsearch/reference/7.x/multi-fields.html>`__ in the mapping, or if the field is mapped in an additional separate field mapping as ``fieldName_sortable`` (as a ``keyword``).
 See the example below on creating facets for Custom Fields, as it leverages the Elasticsearch multi-field concept.
 ```

 To browse the entire list of available fields, inspect the field mappings from *Control Panel* &rarr; *Configuration* &rarr; *Search* (click the *Field Mappings* tab).
 Here you'll see numerous indexes.
-The Liferay Assets you're likely interested in are indexed to the [company index](../../liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md#liferay-dxp-decide-which-indexes-to-replicate-from-the-remote-cluster), which looks is named similarly to `liferay-20101` (`20101` is the Company ID).
+The Liferay Assets you're likely interested in are indexed into the [company index](../../search-administration-and-tuning/index-reference.md), which is named similarly to `liferay-20101` (`20101` is the Company ID).

 Alternatively, use your search engine's API to browse the mappings.
 In Elasticsearch you can access the field mappings from your terminal using cURL to call the [Get Mapping API](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/indices-get-mapping.html):